Growing Reserves and Production.

 We currently operate in two geographically distinct areas of the country, with primary interests in the Wattenberg Field and Delaware Basin.

 - Core Wattenberg Field – Weld County, Colorado

 - Permian Basin

-- Delaware Basin – Reeves and Culberson Counties, West Texas
+- Delaware Basin – Reeves County, West Texas

 Emphasis on oil and NGL

 Our focus is on horizontal Niobrara and Codell development in the liquid-rich Wattenberg Field, where liquid content in new horizontal wells is expected to average 50% – 75% of the production stream.
-In the Delaware Basin, the Company is targeting the Wolfcamp A, B and C development where we expect the Eastern acreage block to be 70-80% liquids and the Central block 60-70% liquids.
+In the Delaware Basin, the Company is primarily targeting Wolfcamp A and B development where we expect the Eastern acreage block to be 70-80% liquids and the Central block 60-70% liquids.